Thiriss/Inventory-Gun/README.md

 ## Introductions
 Radio Frequency Identification (RFID) is a technology that uses electromagnetic fields to identify and track objects via tags.
 Unlike traditional barcodes, RFID does not require direct line-of-sight and can process multiple items simultaneously, making it highly efficient.
 RFID has been widely implemented in various industries such as retail, healthcare, and logistics.
 It is used for inventory tracking, patient identification, and electronic toll systems, among others.
-The adoption of long-range high-frequency RFID systems operating at 13.56 MHz enables tracking over significant distances, making them ideal for real-time inventory management.
+The adoption of long-range high-frequency RFID systems enables tracking over significant distances, making them ideal for real-time inventory management.
 This project develops a cost-effective inventory management system using an Impinj RFID reader.
 By integrating IoT technology, the system automates item tracking and monitoring.
 A web-based interface built with Laravel and MySQL allows users to manage inventory and generate reports efficiently.

 ## Use Cases